Master's Programme in Sustainable Production in Mechanical Engineering

 To develop more sustainable societies, we need to understand better how to respond to environmental, social and economic challenges and transform industrial behaviour.

 Modern engineering design can be implemented by hundreds of different manufacturing techniques, which are the last links of the value chain before the product is released to the customer.
-The optimal order-delivery chain and profitable business can be guaranteed by choosing the appropriate manufacturing techniques together with professional usage of them.
+The optimal order-delivery chain and profitable business can be guaranteed by choosing the appropriate manufacturing techniques and using them professionally.

 The manufacturing industry faces new challenges as customers' needs change due to increasing awareness of sustainable manufacturing methods and the development of new advanced materials.
-In this programme, you will acquire skills and knowledge, required to reform the manufacturing industry and to increase its competitiveness through sustainable production design.
+In this programme, you will acquire skills and knowledge to reform the manufacturing industry and to increase its competitiveness through sustainable production design.

-You will acquire skills in the most common manufacturing techniques and their future vision.
-You will be familiarised with both traditional manufacturing of metal constructions and modern production which utilises new fibre and composite based materials.
-Course topics will cover a wide range of production industry from food packaging to vehicle and civil industry.
+You will acquire skills in the most common manufacturing techniques and learn about their future visions.
+You will become familiar with both the traditional manufacturing of metal constructions and modern production which utilises new fibre and composite based materials.
+Course topics will cover a wide range of production industries from food packaging to the vehicle and civil industry.

 Sustainable Production in Mechanical Engineering